EvanDLang/SHIFT-SMCE-User-Guide/docs/source/pages/shift_smce_parallel_cluster.rst

 S3
 --
     The S3 buckets are accessible from the compute nodes.
 See :ref:`s3_buckets` for more details.

+..
-    To access the buckets without submitting a Slurm job, you can ssh directly into a node using the following commands:
+    To access the buckets without submitting a Slurm job you can ssh directly into a node using the following commands:

     ::